 systemd-hibernate.service is pulled in by

 hybrid-sleep.target to execute hybrid

-hibernation with system suspend.
+hibernation with system suspend and pulled in by

 Immediately before entering system suspend and/or